-The Curriculum in Genetics and Molecular Biology is an interdepartmental Ph.D. training program.
-There are over 90 faculty members and between 80-90 students working in every basic science department in the School of Medicine as well as the Department of Biology in the College.
-While the research is diverse, a common theme is the use of molecular biology, genetics and genomics to address questions regarding the control of cellular processes.
-Examples include the generation of mouse models of human diseases like cancer, the characterization of molecular mechanisms of replication, recombination and gene expression, and the genetic basis of animal development.
+The Curriculum in Genetics and Molecular Biology is an interdepartmental Ph.D. training program, with about 80 faculty and students working in every basic science department in the School of Medicine as well as the Department of Biology in the College of Arts and Science and in labs in the Schools of Dentistry and Pharmacy.
+While the research is diverse, a common theme is the use of genetic, genomic, and molecular approaches to address a broad range of questions.
+Examples include studies of mouse models of human diseases, molecular mechanisms of replication and recombination, epigenetics and gene expression, and the genetics of animal development.

 (Four didactic plus one seminar/journal club course are required.)

 GNET 631 (Advanced Molecular Biology I) or GNET 632 (Advanced Molecular Biology II)

 At least one module of full-semester course with a quantitative, computational, or statistical focus.
 Examples include: